suryanp/HARDataset/README.md

 The code reads the data provided in the HAR data set and creates a tidy data set with average measurements and average variance of the measurements.

-Once the code is run a tidy data set called "HumanActivityRecognitionTidyData.csv" is created in the working directory.
+Once the code is run a tidy data set called "HumanActivityRecognitionTidyData.txt" is created in the working directory.
+Please open the text file in R or a spreadsheet tool for the ease of reading.